 Jeffrey (Jeff) Costakos is a partner with Foley & Lardner LLP where he is a trial and appellate lawyer.
 He has over 25 years’ experience litigating complex patent and intellectual property cases before the U.S. International Trade Commission and in district courts throughout the United States.
 Jeff has been lead counsel in dozens of patent litigations spanning technologies as diverse as DNA sequencing and micro-arrays, medical devices, pharmaceuticals, encryption, compass technology, electrochromic mirrors, optics, automotive interiors, computer algorithms, construction technology, sails and sail making, agricultural genetics, printing, and papermaking.
 He has argued numerous appeals before the Courts of Appeals for the Federal and Seventh Circuits.

-Jeff is a vice chair of the firm’s Intellectual Property Litigation Practice and a member of the Patent Office Trials Group.
+Jeff is the chair of the firm’s Intellectual Property Litigation Practice and a member of the Patent Office Trials Group.
 He is also a member of the Life Sciences and Automotive Industry Teams.